nafargi/Hotel-Booking-Management-System-in-C-/README.md

 1. Open the project in your preferred C++ IDE.
 2. Build and run the project.
-3. Follow the on-screen instructions to navigate the application.

 ## Disclaimer
 This application is provided for educational purposes only.